Digital-Contraptions-Imaginarium/oa-runner/README.md

 	```

 - *relevantOaAddresses*: an array of all Open Addresses addresses that belong to that postcode, in their native OA JSON format.

+- *inferredAddresses*: an array of all addresses inferred for that postcode, in the OA JSON format but for the elements that could not be determined (e.g. obviously the URI associated by OA to addresses).

 The investigation options are ordered by proximity to the middle of your course.
 The underlying idea is that the runner's mission is to run to and back from the address to be investigated :-)